 He also assists both U.S and foreign governments in solving difficult problems in times of crisis.
-During the Ebola outbreak in West Africa, King worked directly with the ministry of information in Liberia to create a data visualization dashboard to enable better decisions for fighting the disease.
+During the Ebola outbreak in West Africa, King worked with directly with the ministry of information in Liberia to create a data visualization dashboard to enable better decisions for fighting the disease.
 He has also with the Thai government on how to use media to lessen the violence from Islamic Insurgencies.
 King is also a regular speaker and faculty member for various programs by the Institute for Defense and Business.
 He has also used creative approaches to solve difficult problems including working for the release of Americans held in captivity by terrorists or foreign governments.

 Prior to becoming a professor at UNC, King led a team of video journalists and video editors, creating multimedia stories while creating new business models to make the medium profitable for The Washington Post.
 He and his team were awarded 11 regional Emmys over two years.
 He also served editor of innovations and special projects at washingtonpost.com where he pioneered new forms of storytelling and generated millions of dollars in new revenue for the company.

 In addition to teaching at UNC, King co-runs a non-profit startup called Adventure Squad which leverages augmented reality and storytelling to help patients at Children’s Hospitals across the country virtually escape their floor and get them out of bed and moving.
 Most recently, his and Dr. Richard Hobbs’ work was awarded the 2019 Harvey Award of $75,000 to spread Adventure Squad across the country.